METASCIENCE RESEARCH REFORM MOVEMENT

+“How to reveal the hidden presence of false-positives in scientific experiments?”
 The program in metascience at Phenoscience Laboratories targets the development of advanced scientific methodologies and the testing of the scientific method itself.
 In addition, the metascience program researches selected issues in the philosophy and the foundations of science.

-Technology Development and Testing for Artefacts
+Technology Development and Artifact Detection

 Walleczek, J. (1995) Method and Apparatus for Performing Dual-beam, Dual-wavelength Fluorescence Spectrophotometric Evaluation of a Biological Specimen.
 US–Patent #5,383,023.
 Read more